Felony Sentencing in Fort Walton Beach and Okaloosa County

 As long as you complete your sentence with no violations, the suspended sentence will not be imposed.
 However, if you do not, the judge will most likely impose the suspended sentence and send you to prison.

 Suspended sentences are risky, but they are a better option than going directly to prison.
 A suspended sentence at least gives you another option to stay out of jail.

 When you call us, we’ll talk about whether a suspended sentence is a good option for your situation.

 I want to fight my charges, what now?

-While these sentencing guidelines can be useful to anyone facing felony charges, we always explain to our clients that they have right to a jury trial, should they choose to do so.
-As such, we will be preparing your case for a trial from the first day in case you decide you want to fight your charges.
+While these sentencing guidelines can be useful to anyone facing felony charges, we always explain to my clients that they have right to a jury trial, should they choose to do so.
+We will be preparing your case for a trial from day one, so we will be ready for whatever comes our way.